gct165201b/cms-nodejs/README.md

 - [x] Create Comment Section.
 - [x] Create Some fields.

+## Function to Create HTML Components
+- [ ] Create Function to create div,anchors, h1 etc with corresponding attributes passed as parameters.

 ## Show Comments on a posts
 - [ ] Make a  get request to the server for comments on a post.
 - [ ] Handle the request on server side.